The largest artillery caliber in the USSR. The biggest guns

 Little David

-The "Little David", made by the Americans at the end of World War II, is an experimental model of a 914 mm mortar.
-Even in our time, it is the largest gun in the world, a record holder among large-caliber ones.
+"Little David", made by the Americans at the end of World War II, is an experimental model of a 914 mm mortar.
+Even in our time, it is the largest cannon in the world, a record holder among large-caliber ones.

 Tsar Cannon

-The Tsar Cannon, created in 1586 by master Andrey Chokhov, is cast in bronze and has a large caliber of 890 mm.
+The Tsar Cannon, created by master Andrei Chokhov in 1586, is cast in bronze and has a large caliber of 890 mm.

-In fact, the cannon never fired, even despite the legends saying that the ashes of False Dmitry were fired from it.
-As shows detailed study guns, it was not completed, and the ignition hole was never drilled.
-The cores from which the pedestal for the Tsar Cannon is made today were not actually intended for firing from it.
-The gun was supposed to shoot a "shot", which is a stone ball, total weight which are up to 800 kilograms.
-That is why its early name sounds like "Russian Shotgun".
+In fact, the cannon never fired, even despite the legends that say it was shot with the ashes of False Dmitry.
+As shown detailed study gun, it was not completed, and the pilot hole was never drilled.
+The cannonballs from which the pedestal for the Tsar Cannon is made today were not actually intended to be fired from it.
+The cannon was supposed to fire a “shot”, which was stone cannonballs, total weight of which up to 800 kilograms.
+That is why its early name sounds like “Russian Shotgun”.

 Dora

-The brainchild of the German plant "Krupp" of the late thirties of the last century, named after the wife of the chief designer, is called "Dora" and is a super-heavy railway artillery gun of the Second World War.
-This is the largest cannon in the German army.
+The brainchild of the German plant "Krupp" in the late thirties of the last century, named after the wife of the chief designer, it is called "Dora" and is a super-heavy railway artillery gun from the Second World War.
+This is the largest cannon of the German army.

-Its caliber is 800 mm, and its large-caliber charge impresses with destruction after a shot.
-However, she did not differ in shooting accuracy, and many shots could not be fired, because. the cost of its use was not justified.
+Its caliber is 800 mm, and its large-caliber charge was impressive in the destruction after the shot.
+However, it did not differ in shooting accuracy, and it was not possible to fire many shots, because the costs of its use were not justified.

 Charles

-Second world war with its outstanding power, the German heavy self-propelled mortar "Karl" was destined to distinguish itself, the large caliber of which was its main value, and was 600 mm.
+In the Second world war The German heavy self-propelled mortar "Karl" was destined to distinguish itself with its outstanding power, the large caliber of which was its main value, and was 600 mm.

 Tsar Cannon (Perm)